Seeing Stars: Where the Stars Dine..

 Marina Del Rey, CA. / (310) 578-1005

 Of the upscale Southern/Soul Food restaurants in Los Angeles, Georgia on Melrose may have the glitz, but Aunt Kizzy's Back Porch has the food.
-Aunt Kizzy's is located in an outdoor shopping center in Marina Del Rey, tucked into an obscure corner between a Vons supermarket and a music store - you have to look hard to find it.
+Aunt Kizzy's is located in an outdoor shopping center in Marina Del Rey - you have to look hard to find it.

 A predominantly WASP shopping center in an upscale California beach town may seem an unlikely location for a Southern American restaurant with a predominately African-American clientele.
 But Aunt Kizzy's is well worth searching out, because this cozy spot serves great homemade Southern food, in a nice neighborhood, and at reasonable prices.